vectorgrp/sil-kit-adapters-common/README.md

-# Vector SIL Kit Adapters common repository
+# Vector SIL Kit Adapters Common repository
 This collection of source code represents parts which are used in several Adapters of [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/).
 It can be built using ``cmake`` but is intended to be included in a superproject seamlessly.